codertsv/codertsv.github.io/_posts/2021-02-22-tidy-data-with-reshape2.md

 An alternative worklfow to Data frame Manipulation with tidyr Created by [César Herrera](https://github.com/CexyNature/)

-tidyr use can be consulted at: https://swcarpentry.github.io/r-novice-gapminder/14-tidyr/index.html
+tidyr use can be consulted [here](https://swcarpentry.github.io/r-novice-gapminder/14-tidyr/index.html)

 Here, I present an alternative way to manipulate data frames, transform to wide to long and vice versa, using the package reshape2